Table of Contents

 People prayed in Masjid al Nabawi

 Therefore, the city was saved from complete destruction.
-You can watch this speech of Shaykh Hamza Yusuf at the end of this article.
+You can watch the speech of Shaykh Hamza Yusuf at the end of this article.

 Sign of the Day of Judgement